MicrosoftDocs/fabric-docs/docs/data-factory/dataflowgen2-overview.md

 ![PBI Dataflow Architecture](./media/dataflowsgen2-overview/architecture-gen1.png)

 The Gen2 architecture is different from Gen1.
-The new architecture is leveraging the Lakehouse compute to improve performance for all your dataflows.
-Below is an architecture overview how this works.
+The new architecture is using the Lakehouse compute to improve performance for all your dataflows.
+The following image is an architecture overview how this works.

 ![Gen2 Architecture](./media/dataflowsgen2-overview/architecture-gen2.png)

 ## Migration from Gen1 to Gen2

-You probably have a lot of dataflows in Gen1 and you are wondering how you can migrate them to Gen2.
+You probably have many dataflows in Gen1 and you're wondering how you can migrate them to Gen2.
 We have a few options for you to migrate your dataflows to Gen2.
-Below we will provide you an overview of all the options.
+Below we provide you with an overview of all the options.

 ### Copy past your PowerQuery in the browser

-If you have a dataflow in Power BI or Power Apps you can copy your queries and paste them in the editor of your dataflow Gen2.
-This will allow you to migrate your dataflow to Gen2 without having to rewrite your queries.
+If you have a dataflow in Power BI or Power Apps, you can copy your queries and paste them in the editor of your dataflow Gen2.
+This functionality allows you to migrate your dataflow to Gen2 without having to rewrite your queries.

 ### Create a duplicate of your dataflow gen1 in gen2 (coming soon)